About the Department

 - Using magnetic forces to deliver cancer treatments

 - Study of the chaotic behavior of granular materials

 - Exploring new perturbative techniques in quantum field theory.

 Elon’s outstanding physics faculty have a broad array of scholarly interests and expertise, including nanotechnology, computational theory, engineering, astronomy and environmental studies.
 Physics faculty actively pursue research in astrophysics, chaos theory, particle theory, quantum gravity, the physics of crystals and solids, physics teaching and engineering.
 They also have secured grants to enhance the physics curriculum from the National Science Foundation and NASA, among others.
-Faculty members routinely lead study abroad courses, including topics such as the astronomy of ancient civilizations, engineering of Rome and scientific history of England.
+Faculty members routinely lead study abroad courses, including topics such as the astronomy of ancient civilizations and scientific history of England.

-Physics majors are encouraged to present their research findings at Elon’s annual Spring Undergraduate Research Forum (SURF).
+Our majors are encouraged to present their research findings at Elon’s annual Spring Undergraduate Research Forum (SURF).
 Students may also join the Society of Physics Students and become eligible for the national physics honor society, national awards and grants.
 Several Elon students have participated in GlaxoSmithKline’s Women in Science program, which offers scholarships and mentoring opportunities between female students and experienced female scientists.